SabienNguyen/SabienNguyen/README.md

 Im locked in

-- 🌱 I am currently learning various things!
-- 👨🏻‍🔧 I'm currently writing a todo list in rust for personal use
-- 🔭 I’m currently working on finding a job lol
-- ⚡ In the field of computer science, I am most interested in ML
 <!--
 **SabienNguyen/SabienNguyen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.